JMU-CS/less-java/README.md

-A language to introduce students to programming
+#A language to introduce students to programming
+---

-How to build:
+1. How to build:
-    If you have gradle installed:
+    * If you have gradle installed:
         `gradle build`
-    If not:
+    * If not:
         `./gradlew build`   #unix
         `gradlew build`     #windows

-How to run:
+2. How to run:
-    `gradle run`
+    * `gradle run`

 This runs with the test file "test.lj"
 Replace that file in build.gradle with your desired file.